Yale–NUS College: Reactions

-In response to concerns that Yale-NUS would dilute the Yale name, computer science professor Michael Fischer argued that since Yale-NUS will not be granting Yale degrees, the value of a degree from Yale will not be diminished, and that the joint governing board does not "make Yale-NUS a part of Yale any more than does [Yale President Richard] Levin's service on the board of directors for American Express make American Express a part of Yale."
-Haun Saussy stated says that "It’s in the spirit of the motto "Lux et veritas" — my light is not diminished when my neighbor lights his candle at mine, and a truth becomes more powerful, not less, when it is shared."
+In response to concerns that Yale–NUS would dilute the Yale name, computer science professor Michael Fischer argued that since Yale–NUS will not be granting Yale degrees, the value of a degree from Yale will not be diminished, and that the joint governing board does not "make Yale–NUS a part of Yale any more than does [Yale President Richard] Levin's service on the board of directors for American Express make American Express a part of Yale."
+Haun Saussy stated says that "It’s in the spirit of the motto "Lux et veritas" — my light is not diminished when my neighbour lights his candle at mine, and a truth becomes more powerful, not less, when it is shared."

-In spring 2012, the Yale College faculty passed a resolution stating, "We urge Yale-NUS to respect, protect and further principles of non-discrimination for all, including sexual minorities and migrant workers; and to uphold civil liberty and political freedom on campus and in the broader society".
+In spring 2012, the Yale College faculty passed a resolution stating, "We urge Yale–NUS to respect, protect and further principles of non-discrimination for all, including sexual minorities and migrant workers; and to uphold civil liberty and political freedom on campus and in the broader society".
 In the summer, prompted by a Wall Street Journal report that students would not be allowed to stage protests or form political parties, Human Rights Watch stated that it disapproved such restrictions.
 John Riady, an associate professor of law at the Pelita Harapan University in Indonesia, defended the venture, stating that "Singapore and Asia are in the middle of great transitions, and Yale has an opportunity to shape that process and put its stamp on a rising continent.
 In fact, Yale would be doing the cause of liberty a disservice by dropping the project."
-Since its founding Yale-NUS has hosted a number of controversial events on its campus, including screening banned documentaries and hosting conversations with activists.
+Since its founding Yale–NUS has hosted a number of controversial events on its campus, including screening banned documentaries and hosting conversations with activists.

-In 2015, Yale-NUS became the first higher education institution in Singapore to offer gender neutral housing to students.
-The move was in response to a push by the inaugural Yale-NUS Student Government.
+In 2015, Yale–NUS became the first higher education institution in Singapore to offer gender neutral housing to students.
+The move was in response to a push by the inaugural Yale–NUS Student Government.
 The project, executed by government representatives David Chappell, Jay Lusk, and Ami Firdaus Bin Mohamed Ali, used a mixture of survey data, student testimonies and statements from student organisations to advocate for the policy change.
 The move was greeted favourably by students interviewed by the press and in the pages of The Octant, one of the college's online student publications.